Chart Color Schemes

 The level of cultural diversity witnessed in Newtown was found to be above average when compared nationally for a number of language and cultural background related metrics

-Newtown had a higher cultural diversity than most local areas, with 17.8% speaking languages other than English at home and 32.4% born overseas.
-Christianity was the predominant religion in Newtown at 23.3%.
-Judaism was overrepresented compared to Greater Sydney, comprising 1.0% versus 0.8%.
+Newtown's cultural diversity was notable, with 17.8% of its population speaking a language other than English at home and 32.4% born overseas.
+Christianity was the predominant religion in Newtown, comprising 23.3% of the population.
+However, Judaism was overrepresented compared to Greater Sydney, making up 1.0% versus 0.8%.

 Frequently Asked Questions - Diversity